Imran Khan: Stance regarding Islamophobia

 While addressing the Seventy-fifth session of the United Nations General Assembly in 2020, Prime Minister Khan suggested an international day to combat Islamophobia.

-In September 2019, Khan, along with Turkish President Recep Tayyip Erdoğan and Malaysian Prime Minister Mahathir Mohamad, announced an English-language TV channel to address Islamophobia.
-In October 2020, Khan objected to the spread of Islamophobia, urging Facebook to ban related content and accusing French President Emmanuel Macron of attacking Islam for supporting cartoons of Prophet Muhammad.
+Khan advocated international action against Islamophobia.
+In 2019, he joined Turkish president Recep Tayyip Erdoğan and Malaysian prime minister Mahathir Mohamad in announcing plans for an English-language television channel addressing Islamophobia.
+In October 2020, Khan objected to the spread of Islamophobia, urging Facebook to ban related content and accusing French president Emmanuel Macron of attacking Islam for supporting cartoons of Prophet Muhammad.
 In 2021, Khan called on Muslim countries to press the West to criminalise insults against Prophet Muhammad, likening it to laws against Holocaust denial.
-Khan said, "We need to explain why this hurts us, when in the name of freedom of speech they insult the honour of the prophet... when 50 Muslim countries will unite and say this, and say that if something like this happens in any country, then we will launch a trade boycott on them and not buy their goods, that will have an effect."
-In March 2022, Pakistan led a UN resolution to designate 15 March as the International Day to Combat Islamophobia.
+He said, "We need to explain why this hurts us, when in the name of freedom of speech they insult the honour of the prophet... when 50 Muslim countries will unite and say this, and say that if something like this happens in any country, then we will launch a trade boycott on them and not buy their goods, that will have an effect."
+In March 2022, Pakistan led a UN resolution designating 15 March as the International Day to Combat Islamophobia.